The Secret Reason Your Toddler is Struggling to Follow Directions

 Another blank stare.

-Have you ever asked your toddler to do something and in return you receive a blank stare?
-There have been many times where I’ve given our preschooler a direction and she doesn’t follow through.
-It’s so frustrating!
-I sometimes question why won’t my toddler follow directions.
+Have you ever asked your child to do something, and in return, you receive a blank stare?
+There have been many times when I’ve given our preschooler a direction, and she doesn’t follow through.
+As a busy parent, moments like this can be extremely frustrating!
+In my parenting journey, I started to question – why doesn’t my child follow directions?

-Shortly after our daughter turned 3 we decided it was time to increase her independence.
+Shortly after our daughter turned three, we decided to increase her independence.
 She was going to learn to put her pajamas on by herself.
-The only problem, our toddler didn’t seem to be listening to anything I said.
-Every time we told her to get dressed, she would stare at us or whine “But I can’t!”
+The only problem was that our toddler didn’t seem to listen to anything I said.
+Whenever we told her to get dressed, she would stare at us or whine, “But I can’t!”

-How do I get my toddler to listen without yelling at her?
+As a parent you may have questioned: How do I get my child to listen without yelling?

 I was at a crossroads.
 Was my daughter being defiant and strong willed?
 Or was I missing something?

-As parents, it can be difficult to tell if our kids are deliberately disobeying or if they really don’t understand what we are asking.
+As parents, it can be difficult to tell if our kids deliberately disobey or don’t understand what we are asking.
+But when I paused and considered the situation, I asked myself:

 What if they aren’t following through because of a misunderstanding instead of an attitude of defiance?